 - In September 2015, CARB released its draft Short-Lived Climate Pollutant Reduction Strategy (‘Draft Strategy’).
 The Draft Strategy proposes measures to drastically reduce dairy-related methane emissions by 2030, through a combination of voluntary and regulatory actions.
 The proposed reductions in agricultural methane emissions are an integral piece of CARB’s 2030 SLCP goals.
 The ambitious nature of these targets makes it clear that significant investment of public dollars in agricultural solutions will be needed to achieve the desired result.

 - In August 2016, the legislature committed a total of $50 million dollars during FY 2016-17 for dairy methane reduction activities.
 Thanks to CalCAN’s advocacy, SB 859 was passed and includes language stating that a diversity of dairy methane management practices can effectively reduce GHG emissions, including anaerobic digesters and non-digester strategies (e.g., pasture-based management, open solar drying and composting of manure, and solid separation technologies).
-A new program called the Alternative Manure Management Program was established in 2016, and a portion of the $50 million will be earmarked for it.
+A new program called the Alternative Manure Management Program (AMMP) was established in 2016, and a portion of the $50 million will be earmarked for it.

 Unfortunately, another last-minute bill passed in August 2016 – SB 1383 – differs from SB 859’s support for a diversity of methane reduction practices and instead suggests a preference for digester and biogas technologies, which primarily benefit the largest confined animal operations.
 This “preferential” language in SB 1383 could have the effect of leaving behind the many dairies that utilize manure management strategies such as pasture-based grazing, solid separation, and composting.